 • Bogusława Dobek-Ostrowska is a Professor and Chair at the Department of Communication and Journalism at the University of Wrocław.
 Her research interests focus on political communication, comparative media systems, transformation of media systems in Central and Eastern Europe, and journalism studies.

-• Elena Johansson was a Researcher at the School of Social Sciences at Södertörn University until 2017.
-She teaches at KTH Royal Institute of Technology and at Stockholm University.
+• Elena Johansson is a Lecturer in Media and Communication Studies at the Department of Culture and Media Studies at Umeå University.
+She was a Researcher at the School of Social Sciences at Södertörn University until 2017.
 Her research focuses on political communication, professional journalistic cultures and social media.

 • Karl Magnus Johansson, Lead Coordinator, is a Professor of Political Science at the School of Social Sciences at Södertörn University and a Part-Time Professor at the European University Institute, Florence.
 His research interests include political institutions, executive leadership and communication.